Implementing a no refund policy can be a great way for businesses to prevent return fraud, save money, and simplify customer service processes.

 Not only will a clause like this help resolve potential customer disputes, but you can also point to it as evidence if any customers try to claim that you weren’t transparent about your protocols.

 See an example of a clause like this from Wayfair in the screenshot below.

 Remember, customers in certain countries have the right to receive refunds for products that are broken or don’t work as advertised, like in the UK and Australia.

 Use Plain Language

 When it comes to wording your no refund policy, keep it as simple and straightforward as possible.
-Avoid legalese and forceful language such as “you must” or “you need to.”
-Make the refund process easy to understand for your customers.

 Display Your No Refund Policy Conspicuously